-Many individuals do not have the luxury to wait and see if healthcare form at the state and federal level will result in affordable healthcare.
-For those individuals today without insurance due to financial, unemployed or uninsurable reasons, there might be some immediate solutions.
+Many individuals do not have the luxury to wait and see if healthcare reform at the state and federal level will result in affordable healthcare.
+For those individuals today without insurance due to financial, unemployment or uninsurable reasons, there might be some immediate solutions.
 Many of you may not be aware that the New York State Department of Health (NYSDOH) offers insurance for those without the financial ability to obtain it.
 The purpose of this article is to educate those that might not have the resources or assistance to find health care.
 If you are aware of people that might benefit from reading this article, please forward along.
 Since insurance carriers participate at the county level, there will be variations of insurance companies and HMOs by county.
 For illustrative purposes, we showed county level information for Westchester County, however these government programs are offered statewide.
 Many of the websites and sources listed further in this document are applicable to all counties in New York and not solely Westchester County.

 School district and local municipality officials will find this article beneficial since will identify solutions for lower cost health care for uninsured members of their community as well as students in their school district that might be without healthcare.